Premethylenomycin C lactone: Bioactivity

-Compared with methylenomycin A and methylenomycin C, premethylenomycin C and its lactone precursor exhibit antimicrobial activity that is one to two orders of magnitude greater against a range of Gram-positive bacteria, including antibiotic-resistant isolates of Staphylococcus aureus and Enterococcus faecium.
-It also does not have the α-methylene-γ-butyrolactone pharmacophore of methylenomycin A and methylenomycin C, meaning it has a different mode of action.
-These properties highlight the compounds in this metabolic series as potential leads for developing new antibiotics to combat antimicrobial resistance.
+Compared with methylenomycin A and C, C and its lactone precursor exhibit activity one to two orders of magnitude greater against a range of bacteria, including -resistant isolates of Staphylococcus aureus and Enterococcus faecium.
+They also do not have the -γ- of A and C, implying they have a different mode of action.
+These properties highlight the compounds in this metabolic series as potential lead structures for developing new antibiotics to combat resistance.